 Some individuals prefer working with local CPAs where face-to-face interaction is possible.
 This way, business owners can establish a very close relationship with their CPAs.
 They may even be involved in the company’s operations, such as inventory tracking.

 With the knowledge CPAs gain through experience and their accreditation, they may be able to provide a wide range of services to act as an all-in-one controller for businesses.
-Although this all-in-one solution is attractive for many business owners, it comes at a premium price ($1000 - $5000 on average across the US per year).

 What option is best for me?

 The numerous choices in outsourcing accounting services may be overwhelming to new entrepreneurs.
 Similar to running a business, there is no universally sound option.
 Rather, different options work for different needs.